 Do they?
 Contact center solution vendors are notoriously weak at this, and any close inspection will reveal it.
 Ask to see a list of all their use cases.
 If their list of Service use cases is 5x times longer than the lists for Sales and Marketing combined, then you’re evaluating a siloed point solution that perpetuates the problem.

 Yikes.
 That’s how you got into the solution silo nightmare you’re in now.
 Integrations between systems are expensive to deploy, troublesome to maintain, and only address a few use cases at a time.
 Ask how many vendor relationships you’ll need to manage in order to connect all your channels and functions for customer engagement.
 If the answer is two or more, then you’re evaluating a siloed point solution that perpetuates the problem.

 Contact center solution vendors can’t solve point solution madness.
 They can only perpetuate the problem.

-Check out how Modern Care works within a comprehensive Customer Experience Management (CXM) platform that truly unites Sales, Marketing, and Service functions in a single codebase with the most complete view of the customer on the market.
+Check out how Modern Care works within a Unified Customer Experience Management (CXM) platform that truly unites Sales, Marketing, and Service functions in a single codebase with the most complete view of the customer on the market.